andyherbert/wimbledungeons/README.md

-original game by Jonathan Astles, modified rules by Andy Herbert
+original game by Jonathan Astles, implementation by Andy Herbert

 Players select which type of shot they will play, with more difficult shots requiring a higher roll to succeed.
 When returning a shot, players must beat the difficulty threshold for their opponent's shot added to the shot they have selected.